2023 Most Popular Electronics Engineering Associate Degree Schools in Michigan

 Women make up 18% of the EE tech majors at the school.

-A rank of #5 on this year’s list means Monroe County Community College is a great place for electronics engineering technology students working on their associate degree.
+Out of the 17 schools in Michigan that were part of this year’s ranking, Monroe County Community College landed the # 5 spot on the list.
 Monroe County Community College is a small public school located in the rural area of Monroe.

-With a ranking of #6, Grand Rapids Community College did quite well on this year’s most popular schools for electronics engineering technology students working on their associate degree.
-Grand Rapids Community College is a fairly large public school located in the midsize city of Grand Rapids.
+Grand Rapids Community College did quite well in this year’s ranking of the most popular places for electronics engineering technology students to get a associate degree.
+It came in at #6 on the list.
+Grand Rapids Community College is a large public school located in the city of Grand Rapids.

 Women make up 38% of the EE tech majors at the school.

-Full Electronics Engineering Technology at Kalamazoo Valley Community College Report
+Read full report on Electronics Engineering Technology at Kalamazoo Valley Community College

 Kirtland Community College landed the #7 spot in the 2023 rankings for the most popular associate degree electronics engineering technology programs.
 Kirtland Community College is a small public school located in the rural area of Roscommon.